jansmolders86/knockout-dynamic-forms/README.md

             }
         }

-The HTML generated uses YAML (http://www.yaml.de/) but ofcourse you can alter them.
+The HTML generated uses YAML classes (http://www.yaml.de/) but of course you can alter them.
 Two stubs are included for testing purposes.

 Feel free to improve or use.